marilag/talks/azurethursday/mytalk.md

 - Game - The gossip game

-- Introduction to Message Brokering Pattern
+  - too many information to process
+  - you're busy
+  - you're tired
+  - or maybe you're like me - I'm just getting older
+    - the other day I couldnt remember if I ate the peanut butter sandwich or not
+  -
+The Problem:
-  - Distributed Dungeon
+  - The problem - Distributed Dungeon
+    - Hard real-time system
+      - request-response
+    - 3-tier system
+    - multiply the permutation in serverless

-    - Coordination
+    - Chain of requests
     - Decoupling
-    - Load balancing
+    - Load balancing  and performance
     - Resilience
+    - Recovery

-  - What's Event-Driven
+    - Testing!

+The Solution:
+  - Message brokering and Event driven solve many of the challenges
   - Message vs Events 1 min
     - Commands - high value messages
     - Msg: Producer > Consumer
     - Msg: Producer > Multiple Consumers
     - Events: Producer > Multiple subscribers

+The How:
+- Azure resources to use - let's break down each of them:

 - Choosing the right Azure service for messaging
   - Storage Queue